dataminr/expanded-react-test-utils/README.md

 ## Additional Examples

 Check out the `/app` directory for more in-depth examples of each of these methods.
+Or also read the presentation in `/slides` for more information.

 ## License